agentsix1/StarcraftRM-Botty-The-Shit-Bot/README.md

   And much much more!

   # Known Bugs
-  	~~
+  	~~1. messages with no visible text will break the logging of text and lock up the program~~
-    1. messages with no visible text will break the logging of text and lock up the program ~~ test
+    test